craig-joseph-lucas/the-victory-is-yours-source/content/posts/2022/02/02-07-god-does-the-impossible.md

 socialImage: "/media/posts/nothing-is-impossible-with-god.jpg"

-description: "What is the the Sword of the Spirit.
-It's the Word of God.
-It's your weapon against the enemy.
-It's sharper than any double-edged sword!"
+description: "God can do the impossible in your life!"
 ---

 Had the blessing this past Sunday to teach the children about how God does the impossible.
 We were covering Luke 1:26-1:38.
 This is an amazing story in the gospel of Luke.